 Hybrid work craves better employee listening.
 Your employees’ feedback is crucial for understanding the impact of newly set hybrid work on employees’ wellbeing, productivity, and engagement.

-However, many employers find it hard to get feedback from their employees, especially those who are not in direct reach including deskless and frontline workers.
-With the use of the right technology- feedback from your employees can be recorded.
+However, many employers find it hard to get feedback from their employees.
+Particularly those who are not in direct reach including deskless and frontline workers.
+You can record regular and honest feedback from your employees with the use of the right technology-

 Your employees should never be assuming about serious stuff including when they should be present at the office.